More Chaos: Release and promotion

 Carson initially hinted at a Halloween 2024 release for More Chaos, which did not materialize.
-In an November 2024 interview with Pitchfork, it was revealed that More Chaos would be released in 2025.
+In a November 2024 interview with Pitchfork, it was revealed that More Chaos would be released in 2025.
 On April 4, 2025, Carson officially announced the album; pre-orders for CDs and vinyl were made available the next day.
 The album was released on April 11, 2025; a music video for "Money Spread", filmed whilst Carson was on tour, was released concurrently.
 A music video for "Lord of Chaos", directed by Nick Spiders, was released on April 15.
 That same day, Carson held an impromptu vinyl signing event at LUME Studios in New York City.
 On April 19, Carson debuted several More Chaos songs live at Barton Hall in Ithaca, New York.
 Carson was scheduled to embark on the Lord of Chaos Tour of North America in support of the album between July 29 to September 23, 2025.
 By July 24, the tour was reported to have been cancelled on social media, with no official statement being released.
-At the same time, rumors of a label-wide Opium tour with Playboi Carti began to surface, which would be confirmed when Carti announced the United States-only Antagonist Tour on August 25; Carson will serve as a supporting act, along with Destroy Lonely, Homixide Gang, and ApolloRed1.
-It will run from October 3 to December 1, 2025.
+At the same time, rumors of a label-wide Opium tour with Playboi Carti began to surface, which would be confirmed when Carti announced the United States-only Antagonist Tour on August 25.
+Carson served as a supporting act, along with Destroy Lonely, Homixide Gang, and ApolloRed1, from October 3 to December 1, 2025.
+In March 2026, he embarked on the headlining WTF Tour of Europe.

 Eddino Abdul Hadi of The Straits Times described the aesthetics of More Chaos as "gothic and cyberpunk" and considered it "on-brand for Opium".
 The album's cover, which depicts Carson in a bloodied shirt against a white background, was shot by Spiders in the span of 10 minutes using the same camera that was used for the cover of A Great Chaos.
 In an interview with The Fader, he said the cover "needed […] to be louder, crazier, bloodier" to match the fact it had "more chaos".
 A logo for the album title, which is modeled after death metal band Morbid Angel's logo, was created by Isaac Garza to promote the album; a belt buckle was crafted by Alex Moss to commemorate its release.